BarjunM/hack-pad/README.md

 ## Wiring Diagram / Schematic

-Here’s the schematic for all switches, OLED, and RGB integration:
+Here’s the schematic for all switches, and RGB integration:

 ![Schematic](assets/schematic.png)